neurocline/manifest/Design.md

 One natural way to structure Python code and pass state around is to put code into classes, create objects, and then methods have access to the object state.

+## Rewrite

+One best practice when doing something is this - do the first version, then throw it away and write the real version.
+This either sounds appealing or crazy; it's both, but it really depends on how you approach it.
+There are adjacent concepts like "prototyping" or "spike" or "iteration"; I'm not talking about those.
+You make your best stab at a version, you use it, and then you just start over, but you already have all that learning, so the second version goes much faster and turns out better.
+This is hard if you've written tens of thousands of lines of code, and invisible if it's tens of lines of code.
+The sweet spot is more about the hundreds to thousands of lines of code.

+So, now that we have done some of the code, what does the real version of this look like?
+This is especially true because the current version falls afoul of Python's single-threaded nature, and it's not all that incremental either.